-year and as a result of economic weakness.5 In January 2002, CBO reduced its projected 10year surpluses further and predicted that the federal budget would move into deficit in FY2002 and FY2003 before returning to surplus.6 And in August, CBO again revised its projections downwards, predicting deficits in FY2002 - FY2005 and reducing estimates of surpluses in the out years.7 The changed projections were the result of enacted legislation, changed economic conditions, and changes in the make-up of aggregate income.
+year and as a result of economic weakness.5 In January 2002, CBO reduced its projected 10-year surpluses further and predicted that the federal budget would move into deficit in FY2002 and FY2003 before returning to surplus.6 And in August, CBO again revised its projections downwards, predicting deficits in FY2002 - FY2005 and reducing estimates of surpluses in the out years.7 The changed projections were the result of enacted legislation, changed economic conditions, and changes in the make-up of aggregate income.
 In its January 2003 report, CBO revised its budget projections slightly downwards again.

 The longer-term budget situation is a concern to many policymakers, chiefly because of demographic pressures posed by an aging population that will begin with the retirement of the "baby boom" generation and that will continue afterwards.
 Because of the expected growing ratio of retirees to wage earners, the gap between Social Security and Medicare revenues and outlays will increase substantially in future years under current tax and entitlement laws.
 The Congressional Budget Office has estimated that beginning in 2010, outlays under the Social Security and Medicare programs will exceed the programs' tax revenues and Medicare premiums.
 (This estimate excludes trust fund revenues consisting of transfers from other Treasury Department accounts.)
-By 2040, outlays under the programs are projected to reach 12.1% of gross domestic product (GDP) while revenues are expected to be about 7%.8
+By 2040, outlays under the programs are projected to reach 12.1% of gross domestic product (GDP) while revenues are expected to be about 7%.

-The war in Iraq adds uncertainty to the budgetary outlook: how much will it cost and how much will it add to the budget deficit.
-The war will certainly have an impact on outlays by increasing defense expenditures, although the cost appears uncertain.
-The Administration has asked Congress for \$74.7 billion to finance the war.
-In addition, the war could affect the budget indirectly by affecting economic performance.
+The post-war reconstruction in Iraq adds uncertainty to the budgetary outlook: how much will it cost and how much will it add to the budget deficit.
+Both the military and post-military operations will certainly have an impact on outlays by increasing defense expenditures, although the cost appears uncertain.
+The Administration requested \$74.7 billion to finance the war (and additional homeland security).
+On April 12, Congress approved a \$78.49 supplemental appropriations, largely to support operations in Iraq.
+On April 18, the President signed the legislation (P.L.
+108-11).